-In accordance with Chapter 492.04 of Pittsburgh City Code, the following activities do not require a Film Permit from the Office of Special Events, provided they will not require the closure of City property or substantially impede vehicular or pedestrian traffic flow on a public way:
+In accordance with Chapter 492.04 of Pittsburgh City Code, the following activities do not require a Film Permit from the Office of Film & Event Management, provided they will not require the closure of City property or substantially impede vehicular or pedestrian traffic flow on a public way:

 - Filming activities conducted for news purposes;